 Most flatware sets come with five pieces for place settings including a dinner knife, dinner fork, salad, fork, tablespoon, and teaspoon.
 Some larger sets also include serving utensils (often labeled as a hostess set) and steak knives, which is a boon for those who like everything to match.
 If you want your set to include specialty flatware items like say, an oyster spoon or a dessert fork, you can invest a little bit more money.
 But it’s not necessary to break the bank for a top-quality, everyday set.

 These sets come with each place setting bundled together in sets of four, eight, 12, and so on.
-So, a set with four settings (5 pieces in each) will contain 20 pieces.
+So, a set with four settings (five pieces in each) will contain 20 pieces.
 These sets are often available in 45-piece (eight settings) and 65-piece (12 settings) sets, which come with additional serving utensils.

 If you’re concerned about getting too few pieces or want to guarantee that you’ll be able to order replacement utensils, check to see if the flatware set is sold as individual settings or cutlery.
 This is referred to as “open stock” because retailers keep these in stock so you can purchase additional spoons (handy if you eat a lot of cereal and ice cream) or settings as needed later.